Hunter Valley Project

 The Use Case is considered urgent, not only for its’ potential to contribute to a reduction in climate change impact, but to enable Australia to take its’ place in the global science community researching ways of harnessing the sun’s energy to produce clean energy.
 Countries such as China, India, the USA, Europe, Japan, New Zealand, and the UK, are aware of the economic and political benefits of being the first to successfully deliver solar-based power on a commercial scale.

-There is a longer term strategic objective and a shorter term pragmatic solution for the project:
+The Hunter Valley project has a longer term strategic objective and a shorter term pragmatic solution:

 - Strategic: Establish the viability of Space Based Solar Power as a strategic pathway for the Hunter Valley Region and for potential for wider adoption.
 According to the ESA (European Space Agency) Space-Based Solar Power is “not only technically feasible, but economically viable”.